xXQiuChenXx/Xeow/README.md

 * If you want to be a part of Xeow Discord Bot, please contact via the owner/creator 's gmail.
 You can found it on his github info page.

 ## License
-Xeow Bot is licensed under the MIT license, A well-maintained open source ecosystem starts from us (*>ω<)φ
+Xeow Bot is released under the MIT license.
+A well-maintained open source ecosystem starts from us (*>ω<)φ